compilerboiler/boilerplate/source/python_functions.md

 date: 2019-02-07
 tags: ["python"]
 ---
 Python example 'python functions'.
-In Python you can create https://pythonbasics.org/functions/ , reusable code blocks.
+In Python you can create functions, reusable functions: https://pythonbasics.org/functions/

 This program defines and uses several functions.
+A function can have parameters, but this is optional.

 Functions in program:
 * `def print_usage(init_msg, max_val=True, min_val=True):`